pgreenland/wordpress-was-this-article-helpful/readme.txt

 2. The results in WordPress dashboard > Posts.

 == Changelog ==
+= 1.0.3 =
+* Allow plugin to be disabled on all page types.
+* If shortcode is used prevent plugin from being displayed via filter.

 = 1.0.2 =
 * Added a shortcode to be able to show the widget at anywhere.